Incorporating Customer Service Platforms Into Your Customer Service Strategy

 Just like in other messaging conversations, customers can pop in and out of the conversation as they go about their day, rather than being tied to any particular task.
 They see indicators when a message has been received, seen, and when their customer care agent is typing a response.
 They don’t have to change their habits or log in to different apps to reach your company’s customer care.

-Bots in CEPs perform all menial, repetitive tasks involved in customer support, like letting customers know their bank balance or if an item is in stock at stores within a certain radius.
+Bots in Customer Service Platforms perform all menial, repetitive tasks involved in customer support, like letting customers know their bank balance or if an item is in stock at stores within a certain radius.
 Other advantages of bots include:

 • Natural language processing capabilities: Customers can message them as they would to any of their contacts